Liquid nitrogen leak at Georgia poultry plant kills 6

 “It was a leak of unknown cause that has occurred in the system here,” Brackett said.
 “We still have a lot of information we’re trying to gather from the scene.”

-Sean Couch, another spokesperson for the health system, said of the nine other injured patients, three had been admitted to the Gainesville hospital in critical condition.
+Sean Couch, another spokesperson for the health system, said that of the nine other injured patients at the hospital, three were in critical condition.
 Five were being treated in the emergency room and were in fair condition.
 One was still on the way to the emergency room when Couch spoke.

 At least four firefighters were injured and take to the hospital with what Brackett described as “respiratory complaints.”